rei-2/Amalgam/DESIGN.md

 ### 12. Conclusion

 Amalgam is a well-structured and feature-rich game modification for "Team Fortress 2."
 Its modular design, which separates core functionalities, features, and utilities, allows for maintainability and extensibility.
 The use of third-party libraries like MinHook and ImGui accelerates development, while custom systems for hooking, event handling, and configuration provide a robust foundation for its various features.
-The reliance on dynamic signature scanning and NetVar management ensures that the cheat can adapt to frequent game updates with minimal manual intervention.
+The reliance on dynamic signature scanning and NetVar management ensures that the program can adapt to frequent game updates with minimal manual intervention.

 ### 13. Component Interaction and Data Flow